A Model and Survey of Distributed Data-Intensive Systems: Survey of Data-Intensive Systems

 \section{Survey of Data-Intensive Systems}

-To keep our survey compact and to increase its generality, we decided not to survey data-intensive systems one by one (this is provided in Appendix), but we started from our model (\s{model}) and the classification criteria we derived from the model (Tables~\ref{tab:criteria:functional}--\ref{tab:criteria:reconf}) to build the general taxonomy of data-intensive systems shown in \fig{survey_org}, which we used to discuss systems class by class.
-The caption of \fig{survey_org} lists, for each class, all the systems we analyzed for that class.
+To keep our survey compact and general we decided not to survey data-intensive systems one by one (this is provided in Appendix), but to group them into the taxonomy of \fig{survey_org} and to discuss systems class by class in \s{systems_db}, \s{systems_proc}, and \s{systems_other}.
+The caption of \fig{survey_org} lists all systems we grouped in each class.